 (Updated version of Nov.
 14, 2019 — click here for an easy-to-print version of this document)

 A decision to add citizens assemblies as a strategic element of Fair Vote Canada’s campaign strategy was approved by Fair Vote Canada’s Council members on March 10, 2019, based on a previous draft of this document.

 The basic premise is that citizens’ assemblies are a superior way of consulting the public on complex subjects such as electoral reform.
 In the run-up to the BC referendum, BC Liberal Leader Andrew Wilkinson took a position that a citizens’ assembly should be an indispensable part of any electoral reform process.

 Of course, one can imagine situations in which there is sufficient backing to change the electoral system based on other mechanisms of public consultation.
 However, a citizens’ assembly would help fill an important gap in most foreseeable circumstances.
-Our frame of reference in the original drafting of this document was the 2019 federal campaign, but the case for citizens’ assemblies can be made at all levels where electoral reform campaigns are being pursued.
-When warranted, we would be inviting governments to hand the torch over to a deliberative citizens’ body with confidence in the wisdom of our compatriots when they are given the tools they need to deliberate and come to a consensus.
+This would involve handing the torch over to a deliberative citizens’ body with confidence in the wisdom of our compatriots when they are given the tools they need to deliberate and come to a consensus.